 At least 80% of all final grades in any clinical nursing course will be made up of proctored exams; 20% of this proctored exam average will made up of cumulative final exams which may include faculty-made exams and/or standardized exams.
 Final exams may be standardized proctored exams and will be graded as outlined in the course syllabus.
-In order to achieve a course grade of 80% in a didactic nursing course, both the test average and final course grade must be at least an 80%.
+To achieve a course grade of 80% in a didactic nursing course, both the test average and final course grade must be at least an 80%.
 Test averages are calculated first, before any other coursework is calculated.
-The test average is not weighted and must be an 80% average of all tests averaged equally.
-If the average is below 80%, the student will earn the score of the test average for his/her grade and will not be able to progress.
+Exam averages will include the following: course exams, Kaplan Integrated Test, comprehensive course final exam.
+The exam average is not weighted and must be an 80% average of all exams averaged equally.
+If the average is below 80%, the student will earn the score of the exam average for his/her grade and will not be able to progress.
 Take home quizzes, group quizzes, open-book quizzes or other learning assessments are not calculated in this total.
 The School of Nursing does NOT round final grades.